-Amy from Amy L.B.
+Amy from A Dazzle Day & Amy L.B.
 Photography came up with – and made – so many incredible DIY details for her son’s Dinosaur Birthday Party!
 Does any of it look familiar?
 Amy found lots of inspiration from another fabulous dinosaur party that we featured a while back, as well as some other crafty bloggers she graciously mentions below.
 I love all the fun ideas and additions she came up with to really make this party her own though… and I have to say these are some of the most adorable homemade photo booth pics ever!

 PARTY HIGHLIGHTS to look out for: